yashchandak/yashchandak.github.io/_pages/homepage.md

 <br>

-I'm a third year MS/PhD student at the [University of Massachusetts](https://www.umass.edu/).
+I'm a PhD candidate at the [University of Massachusetts](https://www.umass.edu/).
 I am also a member of the [Autonomous Learning Lab (ALL)](http://www-all.cs.umass.edu/) and am fortunate to be advised by [Prof. Philip Thomas](https://people.cs.umass.edu/~pthomas/).
 My primary interest is in **continual learning**, a branch of Artificial Intelligence, which aims at teaching machines new concepts over time.
-My research is mostly at the intersection of reinforcement learning, optimization, and machine learning.
+My research is mostly at the intersection of reinforcement learning and machine learning, with a focus on challenges of real-world applications.
 I enjoy reading and looking out for inspirations from neuroscience as well.
 <br><br>

 <br><br>
 ## Recent
+- Our paper on ensuring safe policy improvment for non-stationary MDPs got accepted at NeurIPS'20!
 - Our papers on (a) Optmizing for the future in non-stationary MDPs, and (b) Evaluating the performance of RL algorithms, got accepted at ICML'20!
 - Received Outstanding Student Paper Honorable Mention by AAAI'20 for our paper on Lifelong Learning with a Changing Action Set.
 - Our papers on (a) lifelong learning with a changing action set, and (b) RL when all actions are not always available, got accepted at AAAI'20!